 Before the storm

-- Rake or sweep leaves and debris away from any drains near street corners and low areas.
+- Remove leaves, ice, snow and other debris away from any drains near street corners and low areas.

 - Dispose fallen leaves and other yard debris in compost areas, gardens or take to the landfill.